duckietown/duckietown-manual/src/10-setup/02-software/github-installation.md

 1. Open Terminal.

-2. Enter `ls -al ~/.ssh` to see if existing SSH keys are present.
+2. Run `ls -al ~/.ssh` to see if existing SSH keys are present.
     ```
     $ ls -al ~/.ssh
     # Lists the files in your .ssh directory, if they exist